 Planning your finances and your budgetary restraints ahead of time is usually a good idea.
 That way, you won’t get yourself into situations that you later find difficult to deal with.

-That’s something that happens all too often when it comes to hiring lawyers and attorneys.
+That’s something that happens all too often when it comes to hiring lawyers and attorneys and dealing with the legal process.
 Be sure to know which restrictions your budget places on you and understand your financial situation fully.

 Explore Pro Bono Options

-There are some instances when you might be able to find lawyers who are willing to help you out for free.
-That won’t always be the case, but it can happen in some instances.
+There are some instances when you might be able to find lawyers who are willing to help you out for free. and walk you through the legal process That won’t always be the case, but it can happen in some instances.

 If you have a case that’ll deliver exposure or offer good experience to the lawyers involved, there might be firms out there willing to represent you on a pro bono basis.